https://www.storyboardthat.com/articles/e/propaganda

 What is Propaganda?

 Garth S. Jowett and Victoria O’Donnell provide a clear and concise propaganda definition in their book Propaganda & Persuasion (2014).
 They write, “Propaganda is the deliberate, systematic attempt to shape perceptions, manipulate cognitions, and direct behavior to achieve a response that furthers the desired intent of the propagandist” (7).
-In other words, propaganda is a systematic method of manipulation, and it’s quite a successful one.
+In other words, a more simple way to define it is as a systematic method of manipulation, and it’s quite a successful one.
 Propaganda has been employed extensively in the political sphere since the 19th century to further various agendas by politicians, opposing candidates, and special interest groups.
-Propaganda is used to highlight the negatives or positives of an idea, a person, or legislation.
+It is used to highlight the negatives or positives of an idea, a person, or legislation.
 Hitler used propaganda extensively to promote his anti-Semitic ideas and his vision for Germany in a post-World War I era.
-In the United States, propaganda was harnessed to boost morale for the general public during war time and for recruitment purposes.
+In the United States, it was harnessed to boost morale for the general public during war time and for recruitment purposes.

 Propaganda Examples

-Propaganda is defined by particular characteristics, which set it apart from straightforward information, and usually reveal hidden or underhanded motives.
-These characteristics include:
+Propaganda is defined by particular characteristics, which set it apart from straightforward facts, and usually reveal hidden or underhanded motives or a negative symbol.
+These elements include:

 • Appeals to the emotions (pathos) rather than intellect